Curonian Spit: Mythology

 According to folk etymology for the name of Neringa Municipality, there was a giantess girl named Neringa, who formed the Curonian Spit and helped fishermen.

 Medieval period

 From c.
 800 to 1016, the Spit was the location of Kaup, a major pagan trading centre which has not yet been excavated.
 The Teutonic Knights occupied the area in the 13th century, building their castles at Memel (1252), Neuhausen (1283), and at Rossitten (1372).
-In 1454, King Casimir IV Jagiellon incorporated the region to the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
-After the subsequent Thirteen Years' War (1454–1466), the spit became a part of Poland as a fief held by the Teutonic Knights, and thus located within the Polish–Lithuanian union, later elevated to the Polish–Lithuanian Commonwealth.
+In 1454, King Casimir IV Jagiellon incorporated the region into the Kingdom of Poland upon the request of the anti-Teutonic Prussian Confederation.
+After the subsequent Thirteen Years' War (1454–1466) the Teutonic Order regained authority over the spit as a fief of the Polish Crown.
 The spit may have been the home of the last living speakers of now-extinct Old Prussian, one of the Baltic languages.